Understanding the Difference Between IBS and IBD

 - Inflammation caused by IBD can be seen on ultrasounds and imaging tests such as X-rays, CT scans, and MRI scans;

 - IBS cannot be seen on an ultrasound, CT scan, MRI, or colonoscopy.
 Thus, the condition can be diagnosed based purely on the symptoms.
 Blood tests can help your doctor to rule out other conditions;

 - Treatments for IBD include medications to reduce inflammation and immunosuppressant drugs, many of which can have serious side effects and should not be used to treat IBS.

 - Both IBS and IBD can cause abdominal pain and cramping, diarrhea, nausea, or vomiting;

 - Psychological stress is also known to exacerbate the symptoms of both IBD and IBS, so either condition can benefit from practicing stress-relief techniques;

-- Dietary changes may help both IBD and IBS patients, though for IBD patients will not be enough to prevent the damage and other treatments will be needed.
+- Dietary changes may help both IBD and IBS patients, though IBD patients will not be enough to prevent the damage, and other treatments will be needed.

 Though Distinct in Terms of Pathology and Therapeutic Approach, IBS and IBD Have Some Similarities